kitsunekun0v0/little-work/README.md

 ## Computer Vision
 * [ViBe](https://github.com/kitsunekun0v0/little-work/blob/master/vibe.m) - ViBe is an background subtrauction algorithm for videos.
 Refer to the [original paper](https://orbi.uliege.be/bitstream/2268/145853/1/Barnich2011ViBe.pdf) for more algorithm details.
 Codes written in Matlab.

+** 3D Slicer**
+* A [3D Slicer module (.py)](https://github.com/kitsunekun0v0/little-work/blob/master/cv/ROISegmentation1.py) for segmentation with ROI annotation tool.
+The ROI annotation tool is used to define the boundary of ROI, and points in ROI are used as seeding points for segmentation.